shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/bonsai-language-features.md

 ### User group

 Evaluates whether the user belongs to a randomly-assigned group.
 Each Xandr user has a persistent user group from 0 to
 999. You may want to use the user group to test various strategies in parallel and compare their performance.
 Different tests should partition the thousand user groups differently; otherwise, concurrent tests will interact with each other and it will be difficult to interpret results.
-For more information, see [Test and Control Targeting](../monetize/test-and-control-targeting.md) in documentation (customer login required).
+For more information, see [Test and Control Targeting](../monetize/test-and-control-targeting.md) in documentation.

 **Keyword**: `user_group`